 All metering conduits and sockets shall be properly grounded.
 No bonding bridges will be permitted on the exterior of the meter socket.
 The grounding electrode conductor shall not be pulled through or connected in the meter socket.
-If PVC conduits are used grounding conductors shall be provided and installed by the applicant in accordance with the NEC.
 Electric service will not be connected to improperly grounded systems.